Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Introduction

 \subsection{Related Works}

 Motivated by its potential to increase the data rate and manage the multi-user interference, the idea of having distributed antennas simultaneously serving the same users have been previously investigated in the network multiple-input multiple-output (MIMO) \cite{venkatesan2007network}, distributed MIMO \cite{wang2013spectral}, and coordinated multipoint with joint transmission (CoMP-JT) \cite{irmer2011coordinated, marsch2011coordinated}.
 These earlier approaches did not scale well with the increasing number of users and large number of access points (APs), due to the channel estimation and feedback overhead.
 To overcome this limitation, in \cite{ngo2017, ngo2017total, nayebi2017precoding,Buzzi2017,Alrabeiah2019c}, the authors investigated cell-free massive MIMO, where reciprocity of the time-division duplexing (TDD) is leveraged to estimate the downlink channels directly from the joint uplink pilot transmissions.
 In the proposed cell-free optimization framework, the imperfection of channel state information (CSI) was taken into account, and only the long-term channel coefficients were utilized for the power allocation.
-Despite the interesting data rate and coverage gains, the realization of cell-free massive MIMO networks suffers from the limitations and high cost of the CPU-AP fiber links.
+Despite the interesting data rate and coverage gains, the realization of cell-free massive MIMO networks suffers from the limitations and high infrastructure cost of the CPU-AP fiber links.
 To reduce cost, cheaper wire-link alternatives, with limited capacity, were considered.
 For example, \cite{bashar2019max} investigated cell-free performance with quantized fronthaul transmissions.
 However, the approaches in \cite{bashar2019max, bashar2018, femenias2019cell, femenias2019reduced} did not eliminate the wired connection requirement, which is still associated with high infrastructure cost, high installation time, and limited deployment flexibility.
+To clarify, the joint consideration of the wireless fronthaul and cell-free massive MIMO networks has not been studied in the literature.